-To be fair, thick casks may provide dual lids with an inert-gas pressurized gap which can provide automated monitoring of the seals that must be replaced periodically, similar to the proposed bolted lid of the MELO Cask.
+To be fair, thick casks may provide dual lids with an inert-gas pressurized gap which can provide automated monitoring of the seals that must be replaced periodically, similar to the two-layer system of the MELO Cask over the canister.
 But this dual layer only exists on the lid and leaks in the rest of the cask cannot be detected through a pressure test.